geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 1. Switch to **LON-CL1**.
 You should still be logged into your LON-CL1 VM as the Administrator with a password of **Pa55w.rd**; if not, then do so now.

-2. Double-click the **Microsoft Teams** icon on your desktop.
+2. If the **Microsoft Teams** icon appears on the taskbar, then select it now; otherwise, navigate to the desktop and double-click the **Microsoft Teams** icon.
 Maximize the Microsoft Teams window (if necessary).

 3. You want to sign into Microsoft Teams as Adatum’s MOD Administrator.
 If you receive a log-in screen, then log in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter your tenant email password as the **Password**.

-	However, if the Teams app opens without displaying the log-in screen, you should check the user icon circle in the upper right corner of the screen.
+	However, if the Teams app opens without displaying the log-in screen, or if Teams was already open, you should check the user icon circle in the upper right corner of the screen.
 If the circle displays **MA** (for your MOD Administrator), then proceed to the next step.

 	If any value other than **MA** is displayed in the circle, then you are not logged in as the MOD Administrator.
 In this case, select the circle, and in the menu that appears, select **Sign out**.
 Then proceed through the sign-in process and log in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and enter your tenant email password as the **Password**.